Hong Kong: Architecture

-Demand for new construction has contributed to frequent demolition of older buildings, freeing space for modern high-rises.
+Demand for new construction has contributed to the frequent demolition of older buildings, freeing space for modern high-rises.
 However, many examples of European and Lingnan architecture are still found throughout the territory.
 Older government buildings are examples of colonial architecture.
 The 1846 Flagstaff House, the former residence of the Commander of the British forces in Hong Kong, is the oldest Western-style building in Hong Kong.
 Some buildings, such as the Court of Final Appeal Building and the Hong Kong Observatory retain their original functions, and others have been adapted and reused; the Former Marine Police Headquarters was redeveloped into a commercial and retail complex, and Béthanie (built in 1875 as a sanatorium) houses the Hong Kong Academy for Performing Arts.
 The Tin Hau Temple, dedicated to the sea goddess Mazu (originally built in 1012 and rebuilt in 1266), is the territory's oldest existing structure.
 The Ping Shan Heritage Trail has architectural examples from several imperial Chinese dynasties, including the Tsui Sing Lau Pagoda (Hong Kong's only remaining pagoda).

 Tong lau, mixed-use tenement buildings constructed during the colonial era, blended southern Chinese architectural styles with European influences.
 These were especially prolific during the immediate post-war period, when many were rapidly built to house large numbers of Chinese migrants.
 Examples include Lui Seng Chun, the Blue House in Wan Chai, and the Shanghai Street shophouses in Mong Kok.
 Mass-produced public-housing estates, built since the 1960s, are mainly constructed in modernist style.